-Other costs to consider are organizing costs.
+Other hoarding services costs to consider are organizing costs.
 Once items have been removed from the home, the remaining items will need to be organized properly.
-Organizing costs vary greatly from home to home and depend on the need to purchase additiional furniture or shelving, putting together the furniture/shelving, re-organizing spaces and closets, etc. Reorganizing costs are generally less than the debris collection and removal phase.
+Organizing costs vary greatly from home to home and depend on the need to purchase additional furniture or shelving, putting together the furniture/shelving, re-organizing spaces and closets, etc. Reorganizing costs are generally less than the debris collection and removal phase.

 Cleaning and decontamination costs are one of the most undervalued and overlooked costs when cleaning hoarded homes.
 Many times, the homes haven’t been properly cleaned in many years, so excessive bacterial growth can be present.
 Proper cleaning and decontamination can take many hours or days and can generally start around $1500.
 Some houses will require much more cleaning and decontamination, and houses with large amounts of urine and/or feces or contain animal hoarding can be much more expensive.
 Click here for CDC information on rat and mice diseases.
 Hoarding services can help with all of these services.